Understanding Overdraft Privilege

 Here's an example of how it works:

-Remember: ODP should only be used as a last resort.
-First-time users who voluntarily opt into the program and did not understand how the program works may receive a full fee reimbursement and be removed from the program permanently.
+Overdraft Privilege should only be utilized as a last resort.
+First time users that voluntarily opted into the Overdraft Privilege program and did not fully understand how the program works may receive a full fee reimbursement and be removed from the program permanently.
+If you feel you should not have been charged a fee, we may be able to assist; please contact us so that we may review your account history and discuss available options with you.
+For support or financial counseling, please visit our Overdraft Options page or call us at 901-380-7400.

 Other helpful resources